Action Plan

 Our challenge:

 The rural nature of the county, as well as the small population, has made it difficult for arts, heritage and humanities groups to attract outside project funding.
-With the exception of monies donated to build Four Rivers Cultural Center, the county has yet to have a major benefactor “step up to the plate” to sponsor a project or program.
+With the exception of monies donated to build Four Rivers Cultural Center, the county has yet to have a major benefactor “step up to the plate” to sponsor a project or program, other than the Oregon Cultural Trust..

 Strategies Activities Measurement Benchmark